Match-Yang/easy_example_react_native/README.md

 ### Method call

-The calling sequence of the SDK interface is as follows: createEngine --> onRoomUserUpdate、onRoomUserDeviceUpdate、onRoomTokenWillExpire --> joinRoom --> setLocalVideoView/setRemoteVideoView --> leaveRoom
+The calling sequence of the SDK interface is as follows: createEngine --> onRoomUserUpdate、onRoomUserDeviceUpdate、onRoomTokenWillExpire --> joinRoom --> setLocalVideoView/setRemoteVideoView --> leaveRoom --> destroyEngine

+After joining the room successfully, If you are a client of sharing video, the calling sequence of the video playback related interface is as follows: setLocalVideoResourceView --> onMediaPlayerPlayingProgress、onMediaPlayerStateUpdate、onMediaPlayerNetworkEvent --> loadResource --> start - --> stop

+If you are the client receiving the video, then you don't need to call the video playback related interface.

 #### Create engine